-The extension has a moderate user base of 100,000 users and a decent rating of 4.1/5 from 176 reviews, suggesting some level of community acceptance.
-However, the lack of clear developer information and company details raises transparency concerns.
-CORS unblocking is a legitimate development need, but the implementation approach significantly impacts risk.
+The extension has a substantial user base of 200,000 users and maintains a decent rating of 4.1 stars, suggesting general user satisfaction.
+However, the lack of visible developer information and company details reduces transparency and accountability.
+The extension's purpose of unblocking CORS (Cross-Origin Resource Sharing) restrictions is legitimate for web development scenarios.

 | https://clients2.google.com/service/update2/crx | https://webextension.org/listing/access-control.html | |